SalmaKazemiRashed/Logbook/README.md

 # Logbook

-After Half-time I separate my logbooks to three different logbooks.
-One for histology, one for Microscopic and one for general conferences and vacation applications and so on.
+After Half-time I have separated my logbooks to three different ones.
+One for histology, one for Microscopic project and one for general conferences and vacation applications and so on.